JulianBru/PersonalBlacklist/README.md

 - New Option to edit an existing ban / reasons & category.
 - Ability to back up your Ban List.

-Note: Lists from version 2.2 or behind will not work on v3 and recent versions.
+:x: Note: Lists from version 2.2 or behind will not work on v3 and recent versions. :x: